piyushy1/AdaptiveVidWindows/README.md

 # VID-WIN AdaptiveWindows

-This is repo page for paper 'VID-WIN: Query Aware Data-Driven Windowing in Complex Event Processing for Fast Video Inference in Edge Cloud Paradigm'
+This is repo page for paper 'VID-WIN: Query Aware Data-Driven Windowing in Complex Event Processing for Fast Video Inference in Edge Cloud Paradigm'.
+The work is part of larger [GNOSIS Multimedia Event](http://gnosis-mep.org/#overview) Processing project.

 ### Requirements
 VID-WIN prototype is implemented in python.